akapet00/thermal-dosimetry-surrogate/README.md

 # thermal-dosimetry-surrogate

-The repository contains the code for figures/results in work-in-progress papers for the URSI GASS 2023 and BioEM 2023 conference.
+The repository contains the code for the paper *Standardized Benchmark Dataset for Localized Exposure to a Realistic Source at 10-90 GHz*.

+This repository is related to the following conference papers:
+* *Standardized Benchmark Dataset for Localized Exposure to a Realistic Source at 10-90 GHz*, in proceedings of [BioEM 2023](https://www.bioem2023.org/)
+* *Prediction of Maximum Temperature Rise on Skin Surface for Local Exposure at 10-90 GHz*, in proceedings of [URSI GASS 2023](https://www.ursi-gass2023.jp/)

 To reproduce the results, easiest way is to create a local environment by using `conda` as
 ```shell